jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.5/Readme.md

 Now I think you already know 2s compliment but let me explain for you

-First we will invert the values of the above binary number.
+First we will take 1s compliment in which we going to invert the values of the above binary number.
 Yeah again inversion😂

 After invert the result is
              ____________________________________